turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 - Describe the containers that implement our application logic
 - Describe the resources (compute, memory, storage, etc.) on which we want these containers to run

-AWS provides options for deploying ECS services on many different resources, including manually-cosntructed clusters of EC2 instances and a serverless compute option called [Fargate](https://aws.amazon.com/fargate/).
+AWS provides options for deploying ECS services on many different resources, including manually-constructed clusters of EC2 instances and a serverless compute option called [Fargate](https://aws.amazon.com/fargate/).
 Without Fargate, we must manually manage the cluster of instances that run our containers.
-With Fargate, however, we never work about individual instances, and instead we simply define the resources that our container service needs and allow Fargate to handle the process of allocating these resources for us.
+With Fargate, however, we never worry about individual instances, and instead we simply define the resources that our container service needs and allow Fargate to handle the process of allocating these resources for us.
 This is the approach we will take in our deployment.

 With the power and flexibility of this approach comes complexity.
 Setting up an ECS container service on Fargate requires significantly more configuration effort than the other options for deployment we have seen thus far.
 For this reason, I find it useful to automate much of the process with an infrastructure automation tool like Terraform.
-We omit the details here, but see the [appendix](#setting-up-an-ecs-service-on-fargate) for more details.
+We omit the details here, but see the [appendix](#setting-up-an-ecs-service-on-fargate) for more.

 Once the service is running, ECS provides us with an interface that describes both the cluster as well as all of the services that we have running on it.
 Currently, we have a single movie recommendation service deployed to the cluster.